MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/change-bitness.md

 description: "Provides Office admins with information on how to use the MigrateArch attribute to change the bitness of an existing installation of Office 365 ProPlus, such as from 32-bit to 64-bit."
 ---

-# Change an Office 365 ProPlus installation from 32-bit to 64-bit
+# Change a Microsoft 365 Apps installation from 32-bit to 64-bit

 > [!IMPORTANT]
 > Office 365 ProPlus is being renamed to **Microsoft 365 Apps for enterprise**.
 To learn more about this name change, [read this blog post](https://go.microsoft.com/fwlink/p/?linkid=2120533).